kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 **For All Users:**
 ✅ Log out when finished, especially on shared computers
-✅ Keep your PIN secure and don't share it
+✅ Keep your password secure and don't share it
-✅ Use a strong, unique PIN
+✅ Use a strong, unique password
 ✅ Check email notifications regularly
 ✅ Report issues promptly to support
 ✅ Keep your profile information up to date